If you play in a band, at some point, you are going to want to switch away from wedge monitors to

 A limiter will effectively limit the level of volume that can be sent through your pack.
 This is standard on most wireless units, so be sure to make sure you have this feature activated.

 Is there such a thing as Bluetooth in ear monitors?

 The simple answer is no.

-The biggest issue with the idea of bluetooth in ear monitors is latency.
-Bluetooth has very noticeable latency, in the 30-40 millisecond range.
+The biggest issue with the idea of Bluetooth in

 There are three steps to this drummer in ear monitor setup.
 You can always start small and build your way up to the full setup.